 With adult gonococcal conjunctivitis, symptoms develop 12 to 48 hours after exposure.
 Severe eyelid edema, chemosis, and a profuse purulent exudate are typical.
 Rare complications include corneal ulceration, abscess, perforation, panophthalmitis, and blindness.

-Ophthalmia neonatorum caused by gonococcal infection appears 2 to 5 days after delivery.
-With ophthalmia neonatorum caused by a chlamydial infection, symptoms appear within 5 to 14 days.
+Symptoms of gonococcal ophthalmia neonatorum appear 2 to 5 days after delivery or earlier with prelabor rupture of membranes.
+Symptoms of chlamydial ophthalmia neonatorum appear within 5 to 14 days after birth.
 Symptoms of both are bilateral, intense papillary conjunctivitis with eyelid edema, chemosis, and mucopurulent discharge.

 Diagnosis of Acute Bacterial Conjunctivitis